MuziZim/Getting-and-cleaning-data/README.md

 --------------------------------------------------

 "3.
-Uses descriptive activity names to name the activities in the data set"
+Use descriptive activity names to name the activities in the data set"

 The descriptive names for the activities are the following; 1 WALKING